 Among the various benefits, though, one of the most important is in managing stress and anxiety levels.
 Mindfulness and meditation can help to reduce your stress levels and give you the tools to cope better with test anxiety (Napoli et al, 2015).

+If you’re not sure how to get started, then I really recommend Headspace.
 I’ve been using Headspace personally for years: typically most days.
 So I know how well it works!
 I also recommend it to many of my coaching clients and at talks in school.

 Headspace has some fantastic stuff on their specifically for students, including on exam stress and test taking anxiety.
 They’ve also got some wonderful sections on content (stories / soundscapes) to help you sleep, and even curated focus music playlists.
 In fact, you can learn all about the Headspace app in my thorough, honest review!